 For more information, see the Public Records section of the Office of General Counsel site.

-Any current or former student at The University of Arizona may request to view or copy his/her own records by contacting the Office of Curriculum and Registration at (520) 626-4365.
-For transcript requests, call (520) 621-3113.
+Any current or former student at The University of Arizona may request to view or copy his/her own records by contacting the Registrar’s Office at (520) 621-3113.
 To view your own student records in a departmental office, contact the department head.
+For transcripts, visit registrar.arizona.edu/transcripts for information on ordering options.

 Requests for information about student records of other individuals are subject to federal law which restricts the release of certain information regarding students.
 See FERPA above.